Skip to main content

 Best Maine Hut Destinations for Snowshoeing

-• Stratton Brook Hut Image of the Stratton Brook Hut with wood sides after a snowfall with snow in the trees.
+• Stratton Brook Hut Stratton Brook Hut at night in the summer.

 Poplar Stream Hut is the closest hut to our Kingfield office and can be accessed from the Airport Trailhead in Carrabassett Valley.
 Reaching the hut requires crossing land owned by the Penobscot Indian Nation and leased by Maine Huts & Trails.
 Please be respectful of the land and wildlife as you enjoy a gentle ascent […]

-A two mile hike from the trailhead will deliver you to a picturesque lakeside vista before reaching the hut where you can kick back and relax.
-Our most popular hut, Flagstaff is a great “first hut” for new visitors and for wildlife enthusiasts.
-Birders will see kingfishers, loons, and pileated woodpeckers.
-Deer, beavers, and playful […]
+A two mile trek from the trailhead will deliver you to a picturesque lakeside vista before reaching the hut where you can kick back and relax.
+Flagstaff is a great “first hut” for new visitors and for wildlife enthusiasts.
+Birders may see kingfishers, loons, and pileated woodpeckers.
+Deer, beavers, and playful otters also inhabit the […]